EndPointCorp/end-point-blog/2020/10/27/craft-a-cms-for-developers.html.md

 ## Craft is easy to put in containers

-For ease of development and project bootstrapping, I've even created a containerized setup with [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) that encapsulates some infrasctructure tailored to my development needs.
+For ease of development and project bootstrapping, I've even created a containerized setup with [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) that encapsulates some infrastructure tailored to my development needs.
 You can get the relevant files from here: https://github.com/megakevin/craft-cms-docker-bootstrap.

 If you want to follow along, clone that repo, and you'll end up with this file structure: